-Baseline data
+4. Baseline data

-A range of information has also been collected and analysed to provide baseline information about the area and several evidence studies have been undertaken to help identify whether different groups have different needs.
-The findings are summarised as follows:

-- in general there is an older population in Broadland and South Norfolk, whereas more younger people aged between 15 and 44 live in Norwich.
+- 4.1 A range of information has also been collected and analysed to provide baseline information about the area and several evidence studies have been undertaken to help identify whether different groups have different needs.
+The findings are summarised below. - 4.1.1 In general there is an older population in Broadland and South Norfolk, whereas more younger people aged between 15 and 44 live in Norwich.
 Migration between the districts is characterised traditionally by couples and older people moving out of the urban areas and into the suburban and rural locations, while younger people or single people of all ages, show a preference for living in the city.
-Nearly half of the population of Broadland and South Norfolk are over 45, compared to only 35% in Norwich. - Broadland and South Norfolk are likely to experience a continued fall in the share of younger people and an increase in the population aged over 45 years old.
+Nearly half of the population of Broadland and South Norfolk are over 45, compared to only 35% in Norwich.

+- 4.1.2 Broadland and South Norfolk are likely to experience a continue fall in the share of younger people and an increase in the population aged over 45 years old.
 As the population grows and ages, the need to supply facilities and services and in particular the access to them, especially in the rural area, will become increasingly pressing.
-An increasingly ageing population and a rising level of people with disabilities will require homes to be built to lifetime homes standards as well as the need to provide specialised accommodation where appropriate including supported housing, care facilities and retirement communities.

-- the retention and attraction of young people through jobs provision and access to the housing market is a key priority.
+An increasingly ageing population and a rising level of people with disabilities will require homes to be built to lifetime homes standards as well as the need to provide specialised accommodation where appropriate including supported housing, care facilities and retirement communities. - 4.1.3 The retention and attraction of young people through jobs provision and access to the housing market is a key priority.
 There is a need to expand all sectors of the economy and workforce but in particular to increase the proportion of higher value, knowledge economy jobs.
 Opportunities for innovation, skills and training need to be expanded in parallel.
-This would help retain younger people in the Norfolk area rather than them moving away to seek alternative employment. - with regards to both housing and employment the needs of the younger and older population differ.
-Everyone should be able to have access to suitable housing that reflects their needs and there needs to be excellent opportunities for lifelong learning and personal development to contribute to the life of their communities, and to the economy. - there is an identified need in the area for Gypsy and Travellers sites to reduce the potential issues associated with unauthorised sites and to tackle a number of disadvantages faced by these communities, particularly relating to low educational achievements and poor health.
-Sites should ideally be in locations which facilitate access to local services and which (particularly for transit sites) follow the patterns of movement of the community. - the proportion of the population for whom English is their second language is increasing.
+This would help retain younger people in the Norfolk area rather than them moving away to seek alternative employment. - 4.1.4 With regards to both housing and employment the needs of the younger and older population differ.
+Everyone should be able to have access to suitable housing that reflects their needs and there needs to be excellent opportunities for lifelong learning and personal development to contribute to the life of their communities, and to the economy. - 4.1.5 There is an identified need in the area for Gypsy and Travellers site to reduce the potential issues associated with unauthorised sites and to tackle a number of disadvantages faced by these communities, particularly relating to low educational achievements and poor health.
+Sites should ideally be in locations which facilitate access to local services and which particularly for transit sites follow the patterns of movement of the community. - 4.1.6 The proportion of the population for whom English is their second language is increasing.
 This is likely to have implications for the future provision of services and facilities such as education and community learning.

-Consultation process
+5. Consultation process